-Health Insurance During Surrogacy
+Health Insurance Issues During Surrogacy

-Couples involved in the surrogacy process are heavily reliant upon their surrogate's insurance to cover the maternity expenses.
+Couples involved in the surrogacy process are heavily reliant upon their surrogate’s insurance to cover the maternity expenses.
 The absence or loss of medical insurance in this situation can prove to be absolutely devastating.
-I am attorney Ellen Essig, and I advise clients in Ohio, and the surrounding states on health insurance issues pertaining to surrogacy.

 It is extremely important to read your surrogate’s entire health insurance policy to verify that there are no exclusions that prevent coverage for gestational surrogacy.
 Even if there are no such provisions, it would still be wise before you proceed to obtain written confirmation from the insurance provider that maternity expenses related to a surrogacy birth are covered.

-You Do Have Options
+Yes, You Have Options

 Whether your surrogate is in danger of losing her health insurance benefits or already has, it is important for you to know there may be coverage available through COBRA or other conversion coverage.
 Even when no insurance is available, you still have options which should be considered.

-Medicaid and Surrogacy
+Medicaid And Surrogacy

-Surrogacy Contracts and Health Insurance
+Surrogacy Contracts And Health Insurance